damianwojcik/blog/source/_posts/gtd.md

 ---
-title: 5 rules of Getting Things Done
+title: 6 rules of GTD
 date: 2018-07-17 19:27:05
 tags: #gtd #productivity
 ---

 ![Mug](mug.jpg)

+GTD - Getting Things Done

 ## RULE 1 - Empty mind
 Keep your mind empty.
 Throw out everything from your head.
 Your mind is desired for creative thinking, not for storing data and memorize things.